World Down Syndrome Day

 It’s easy to do so come on, join in!
 Here are some ideas to get you started:

-WDSD falls on Saturday 21st March this year but we want to get people talking and encourage schools and groups to celebrate in the days leading up to it.
-Download our teaching resources for your classroom or community group and let’s get everyone talking.
+WDSD falls on Sunday 21st March this year but we want to get people talking and encourage schools and groups to celebrate in the days leading up to it.
+Download our Primary School, Student Information and teaching resources for your classroom or community group and let’s get everyone talking to raise awareness

 Positive, visible depictions of children with Down syndrome in a school or play environment are essential to support their inclusion and meaningful participation.
 This short children’s book Including Me was created by Graiguecullen Parish Childcare Centre.

-On March 21st, we invite you to get all your friends, family and colleagues involved and let’s get people talking on World Down Syndrome Day.
+On March 21st, we invite you to get all your friends, family and colleagues involved, let’s get people talking on World Down Syndrome Day.